Midwo/EduPixelMap_Educational_Pixel_Art_Creator/README.md

 * create instruction sheets for children,
 * save and load projects.

-Originally created as a fast prototype for a special‑needs schoolOriginally created as a fast prototype for a special‑needs school.
+Originally created as a fast prototype for a special‑needs school.

 # 4. Features
 - **20×20 editable pixel grid** — click to fill cells with the selected color.